-Defined benefit plan: All employees of the Center participate in either the Commonwealth of Massachusetts State Retirement systems under a special funding situation where the Commonwealth of Massachusetts is a 100% non-employer contributor under GASB Statement 68, Accounting and Financial Reporting for Pensions-an amendment of GASB Statement No. 27, or the statutorily prescribed optional defined contribution plan provided by the Center.
-The Center makes no contributions for employees participating in the Commonwealth of Massachusetts State Retirement systems' pension plan (the "State Plan").
+Defined benefit plan: All employees of the Center participate in either the Commonwealth of Massachusetts State Retirement systems under a special funding situation where the Commonwealth of Massachusetts is a 100% non-employer contributor under GASB Statement 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27, or the statutorily prescribed optional defined contribution plan provided by the Center.
+The Center makes no contributions for employees participating in the Commonwealth of Massachusetts State Retirement systems' pension plan (the State Plan).
 An actuarial valuation has been performed for the State Plan.
-The Center's employees were included in the actuarial analysis and a net pension liability of \$651,978 and \$719,557 as of June 30, 2019 and 2018, respectively, is owed by the Commonwealth and noted as part of the total State Plan's net pension liability.
+The Center's employees were included in the actuarial analysis and a net pension liability of \$782,734 and \$651,978 as of June 30, 2020 and 2019, respectively, is owed by the Commonwealth and noted as part of the total State Plan's net pension liability.
 The State Plan's net pension liability and net position are disclosed in the footnotes and other required supplementary information of the Comprehensive Annual Financial Report of the Commonwealth as there are no liabilities to be recorded in the Center's statements.
 The Center has not included all required GASB Statement 68 disclosures as GASB Statement 68 is deemed immaterial to the Center.

 Defined contribution plan: In fiscal year 2010, as provided by the 2008 Life Science Act, the Center established the optional defined contribution pension plan.
 The Center annually contributes an amount equal to 12% (5% statutorily mandated) of an employee's annual gross salary less the cost of life and disability insurance.
-Total optional defined contribution expense by the Center for the years ended June 30, 2019 and 2018 was \$183,787 and \$155,507, respectively.
+Total optional defined contribution expense by the Center for the years ended June 30, 2020 and 2019 was \$184,434 and \$183,787, respectively.
 Vesting is immediate upon contribution.
 The Center pays administrative expenses of the Plan for the plan participants and VOYA is the custodian of the plan's assets.
 The balances of the plan are not included in the financial statements of the Center.

-Related party-Massachusetts Neuroscience Consortium: In June 2012, the Center announced the formation of a separate initiative, the Massachusetts Neuroscience Consortium (the "Consortium), a collaboration between seven global pharmaceutical companies.
+Related party-Massachusetts Neuroscience Consortium: In June 2012, the Center announced the formation of a separate initiative, the Massachusetts Neuroscience Consortium (the Consortium), a collaboration between seven global pharmaceutical companies.
 The Consortium will fund pre-clinical neuroscience at Massachusetts academic and research institutions.
 Each Consortium member has agreed to contribute \$250,000 to the Consortium for the first year membership contribution.
 The Center is not a member of the Consortium.
 The financial burden and administrative control does not reside with the Center.
 The designated members of the Consortium are responsible for all decisions regarding disbursement of funds.
 The Center acts solely as a custodian of the Consortium funds which are segregated in a separate bank account, the Center does not receive any fees for custodial services provided.
-In fiscal year 2019 and 2018, the Consortium received \$750,000 and \$1,250,000, respectively.
+In fiscal years 2020 and 2019, the Consortium received \$1,250,000 and \$750,000, respectively.
 These balances, plus interest from membership contributions to date, are held within the segregated bank account of the Center.
-The Consortium issued no payments during fiscal year 2019 and issued payments in the amount of \$1,750,000 during fiscal year 2018.
-The asset and corresponding liability balances of the Consortium are included in the financial statements of the Center as of June 30, 2019 and 2018.
+The Consortium issued \$1,332,824 of payments during fiscal year 2020 and issued no payments during fiscal year 2019.
+The asset and corresponding liability balances of the Consortium are included in the financial statements of the Center as of June 30, 2020 and 2019.
 If the Consortium was to terminate, all remaining funds would be due back to the contributing members on a pro-rata basis.